-Opening a restaurant is part of many people’s dreams.
+Opening a restaurant and becoming a restaurant owner is part of many people’s dreams.
 Turning that dream into a reality can be challenging, but also rewarding.
 It’s a big decision and with every big decision comes the question of, “How much does it cost to open a restaurant?”

 The startup cost to open a restaurant is significant.
 There are many factors to consider which can make it a tough question to answer.
 However, this article will provide you with the information you need to start budgeting for your restaurant.